mitmath/julia-mit/README.md

 simple tutorials on installing and using Julia targeted at MIT students.
-See also our [Julia cheatsheet](Julia-cheatsheet.pdf) listing a few basic commands, as well as the [Learn Julia in Y minutes](http://learnxinyminutes.com/docs/julia/) tutorial page.
+See also our [Julia cheatsheet](Julia-cheatsheet.pdf) listing a few basic commands, and [various Julia tutorials online](https://julialang.org/learning/).

-In particular, we will be using Julia in the [IJulia](https://github.com/JuliaLang/IJulia.jl) browser-based enviroment, which leverages your web browser and [IPython](http://ipython.org/) to provide a rich environment combining code, graphics, formatted text, and even equations, with sophisticated plots via [Matplotlib](http://matplotlib.org/).
+In particular, we will be using Julia in the [IJulia](https://github.com/JuliaLang/IJulia.jl) browser-based enviroment, which leverages your web browser and [Jupyter](https://jupyter.org/) to provide a rich environment combining code, graphics, formatted text, and even equations, with sophisticated plots via [Matplotlib](http://matplotlib.org/).

-See also Viral Shah's [Julia slides](https://github.com/ViralBShah/julia-presentations/raw/master/Fifth-Elephant-2013/Fifth-Elephant-2013.pdf) and the January 2013 [Julia Tutorial videos](http://julialang.org/blog/2013/03/julia-tutorial-MIT/).

 ## Why Julia?